 The Open University - distance learning

-The Open University offers a different way to work towards a degree - through distance learning: where you can study in your own time, often alongide a job or child care.
+The Open University offers a different way to work towards a degree - through distance learning, where you can study in your own time, often alongside a job or childcare.

 For full details on the wide range of courses on offer visit the 18 to 24 website.

 An Open University degree combines flexibility, high quality and value for money.

 Most OU students study part-time which allows them to study alongside work, earn a regular income and build towards a highly respected degree.

 There are many other benefits in choosing to study with The Open University:

 - You don’t need any formal qualifications to study for most qualifications

 - You could get a government student loan and pay nothing up front with up to 4 years' payment free, if you are learning for 25% or more of a full-time course.
 You would only start repaying your loan when you earn over £21,000 per year

 - The OU offers a huge choice of named and combined degrees which will enable you to mix modules from different subjects to suit your career needs or personal preferences